rimapaulione/infinite-scroll-web-app/README.md

 - Favourites information saved to localstorage and loaded independently from main flow.
 - "Load more"" button added for old browsers where Observer API does not work

-## (To-Do)
+## To-Do list

-- API response caching for bandwitch saving.
+- API response caching for bandwith saving.
 - Scroll up button when top images are not seen.
-- More specific tests.
+- Add more tests.
 - Add logging solution like sentry for error catching and reporting.

 ## How to preview the website